Who is eligible

 For the record, the federal government pays 100 percent of the cost of covering newly-eligible Medicaid enrollees through 2016, and the state’s share will gradually rise to 10 percent by 2020 – but will never exceed 10 percent.

-The Insure Tennessee legislation was considered again by another Senate Committee in March, but it too was ultimately rejected.
-That version called for the state to wait until t he Supreme Court ruled on King v.
+The Insure Tennessee legislation was considered again by another Senate Committee in March 2015, but it too was ultimately rejected.
+That version called for the state to wait until the Supreme Court ruled on King v.
 Burwell before proceeding with Medicaid expansion (on June 25, the Court ruled that premium subsidies are legal in every state, thus preventing destabilization in the individual insurance market in Tennessee).
-It also called for a six-month waiting period before Medicaid coverage could be reinstated if it were terminated because an enrollee didn’t pay premiums, and it also required the state to obtain a letter from HHS stating that Medicaid expansion could be terminated at any time, at the state’s discretion.
+It also called for a six-month waiting period before Medicaid coverage could be reinstated if it were terminated because an enrollee didn’t pay premiums, and it required the state to obtain a letter from HHS stating that Medicaid expansion could be terminated at any time, at the state’s discretion.

-Haslam had considered calling lawmakers back for another special session to address Medicaid expansion again, but said in late April that he wouldn’t do so until it appeared that legislators had softened to the idea of Medicaid expansion, or were at least beginning to agree on modifications to the current proposal.
+Haslam had considered calling lawmakers back for another special session to address Medicaid expansion again, but said in April 2015 that he wouldn’t do so until it appeared that legislators had softened to the idea of Medicaid expansion, or were at least beginning to agree on modifications to the current proposal.
+Tennessee relies heavily on uncompensated care funding from the federal government, and by the fall of 2015, it was clear that the funding was in peril.
+Expanding Medicaid would eliminate much of the need for ongoing uncompensated care funding.

 Who is eligible for Tennessee Medicaid?